NPR Electoral Map: Biden Lead Widens Again With Less Than A Month To Go

 Biden is showing strength in the Midwest and is also eating into Trump's margins in traditionally red states.
 Biden is unlikely to win places like Alaska, Missouri, Montana and South Carolina, but being more competitive there than Hillary Clinton was in 2016 is putting him on track to surpass Clinton's vote total and popular vote margin of 3 million more than Trump.

-It should be noted, however, that Trump remains within striking distance, especially in the Sun Belt states.
+It should be noted, however, that Trump remains within striking distance, especially in the Sun Belt states, across the South and West.

-What's more, Democrats are worried about mail-in voting, not because of fraud, but because of the high rate of disqualification of mail-in ballots due to technicalities like not signing in the correct place.
+What's more, Democrats are worried about mail-in voting, not because of fraud, but because of the high rate of disqualification of mail-in ballots because technicalities like not signing in the correct place.
 Democratic voters are saying by far greater margins than Republicans that they're more likely to vote by mail, rather than in person, because of the coronavirus pandemic.

-Below is a deeper look at what we've changed and didn't and why.
+Below is a deeper look at what we've changed and what we didn't and why.

 What we changed

-Toss Up to Lean D
+Toss-Up to Lean D

 Wisconsin: Polls have shown a consistent bent toward Biden this cycle.
 We had been reluctant to move it to Lean D, given Wisconsin's high percentage of whites without a college degree, a strongly pro-Trump group.
 But Biden's lead has remained consistent, up by 7 points now on average and above 50%.

 Arizona: This is a closer race than Wisconsin with Biden up 4 points on average.
-It's just on the edge of remaining in the Toss Up category, but here are a couple of points for why we moved it: (1) Trump hasn't led here since early March and (2) when you look inside the polls, Biden is consistently doing better than Clinton did in Maricopa County, where two-thirds of the state's vote comes from, and he's even ahead of Clinton's margins in Pima County, the traditionally Democratic area where Tucson is.
+It's just on the edge of remaining in the Toss-Up category, but here are a couple of points for why we moved it: (1) Trump hasn't led here since early March and (2) when you look inside the polls, Biden is consistently doing better than Clinton did in Maricopa County, where two-thirds of the state's vote comes from, and he's even ahead of Clinton's margins in Pima County, the traditionally Democratic area where Tucson is.
 What's more, Democratic Senate candidate Mark Kelly has a wider lead in his race against incumbent GOP Sen. Martha McSally, which could help Biden's chances as well.

 Nebraska-2: Despite its Republican lean and the Democrat in the district's U.S. House race polling close or behind the GOP incumbent, this Omaha-area district has continued to favor Biden.

-Lean R to Toss up
+Lean R to Toss-Up

-Iowa: This is a state that should favor Trump given he won it last time and its significant white, non-college educated population.
+Iowa: This is a state that should favor Trump, given he won it last time and its significant white, non-college-educated population.
 But polls have shown it neck and neck, with Biden ahead in some recent surveys.

 Likely R to Lean R